GlobalGrassyGroup/globalgrassygroup.github.io/docs/_pages/people.md

 #### Telmo António
 _The University of Coimbra, Portugal and Lisima Foundation, Angola_

-My PhD research aim is to understand whether fires threaten the existence of the large peatlands on the headwaters of the Okavango and how peatland agriculture interacts with fire.
+My PhD research aim is to understand whether fires threaten the existence of the large peatlands on the headwaters of the Okavango in Angola and how peatland agriculture interacts with fire.
 I am comparing the impact of early and late fires on peatlands and analyzing the changes that agriculture brings.
 <br>
 <br>
 <br>